-- The executive authority or delegated official completes section G of the application form within 30 days of receipt. - Considering the supervisor and Ethics Officer's recommendations, the EA or delegated authority makes a final decision - either to grant permission or to decline the request. - Upon granting permission for ORW, the EA is required to complete the certificate of approval. - The EA or delegated authority, when making a decision, must at least take into account whether or not the other remunerative work: - (i) could reasonably be expected to interfere with or impede the effective or efficient performance of the employee's functions; or - (ii) constitutes a contravention of the Code of Conduct.
+- The executive authority or delegated official completes section G of the application form within 30 days of receipt. - Considering the supervisor and Ethics Officer's recommendations, the EA or delegated authority makes a final decision - either to grant permission or to decline the request. - Upon granting permission for ORW, the EA is required to complete the certificate of approval (Annexure C). - If the application is not approved the executive authority should indicate reasons for not granting permission in the appropriate space on the application form.

-- If permission is granted based on section 30 (3)(b) of the Act, the deemed permission remains valid for a period of 12 calendar months, and all provisions within this directive apply. - The executive authority or delegated official may upon review of the approved request for other remunerative, whether deemed or otherwise, rescind the permission if reasonable grounds exist demonstrating a change in the status of the applicant from the time they first submitted their application, which may indicate conflict of interest.
+- The EA or delegated authority, when making a decision, must at least take into account whether or not the other remunerative work: - (i) could reasonably be expected to interfere with or impede the effective or efficient performance of the employee's functions; or - (ii) constitutes a contravention of the Code of Conduct. - If deemed permission is granted based on section 30 (3)(b) of the Act, the deemed permission remains valid for the remaining months of the financial year and all provisions within this directive apply.
+The applicant should approach the Ethics Officer to sign the deemed approval confirmation letter (Annexure D). - The executive authority or delegated official may upon review of the approved request for other remunerative, whether deemed or otherwise, rescind the permission if reasonable grounds exist demonstrating a change in the status of the applicant from the time they first submitted their application, which may indicate conflict of interest. - When the electronic system is used, the System will issue a "deemed approval letter".
+Without this letter, the deemed approval is not valid.